EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 To make the simple algorithm work we need to introduce a notion of "variable scope" to the formula.
 Variable scope shows where a variable is introduced and which predications can use it.

-Scope is represented by a function: `scope(variable, predication_list)`.
+We'll represent scope by a function for now: `scope(variable, predication_list)`.
 The function states that `variable` can be used by all the predications in `predication_list`.
-And, since `scope()` itself is a predication, more variables can be defined in `predication_list`.
+And, since `scope()` itself is a predication, more variables can be defined in `predication_list` using another `scope()`.
 This allows us to represent our formula using scoping, like this:

 ~~~
 formula: scope(x, [large(x), file(x),